brilla-ai/brilla-ai/docs/COLAB_VERSION_CONTROL.md

 In line with best practices, developers using Google colaboratory to write their scripts are encouraged to integrate their notebooks into Github for version control.

 **Steps to integrate Colab with Github**
-1. Either clone the nsmq repository and create a local branch or create a remote branch directly in Github.
+1. Create a local branch.
 All branches must have the right naming conventions.
+See [here](https://github.com/nsmq-ai/nsmqai/blob/34bca778b61e3cca6532805c37eae9e74d18a8a5/docs/CONTRIBUTING.md) for the right naming convention.
-2. For a local branch, push the empty branch with no new changes to Github in order to create a remote branch.
+2. Push the localbranch with no new changes to Github in order to create a remote branch.
 3. Open your notebook in Google Colaboratory.
 4. Click on 'File' and select 'Save a copy in Github'.
 5. A pop up window will appear and you will be asked to authenticate your Google account with your Github accoount if you haven't already done so.